 Avianca LifeMiles are slightly more expensive than United MileagePlus miles, but it’s a close competition.
 However, because of frequent LifeMiles transfer bonuses, you can end up getting a flight for even cheaper than United MileagePlus!

-The beauty of Avianca LifeMiles are the fact that they have lots of transfer partners, specifically American Express Membership Rewards, Citi ThankYou Rewards, Capital One Rewards, and Marriott Bonvoy.
-You can also earn Avianca LifeMiles directly from the co-branded Banco Popular credit cards.
+The beauty of Avianca LifeMiles are the fact that they have lots of transfer partners, specifically American Express Membership Rewards, Citi ThankYou Rewards, Capital One Miles, and Marriott Bonvoy.

-Amex and Citi transfer at a 1:1 ratio, whereas Capital One transfers at a 2:1.5 ratio.
-Amex, Citi, and Capital One all transfer almost instantaneously.
+Amex, Citi, and Capital One all transfer almost instantaneously at a 1:1 ratio.
 Marriott transfers in less than 24 hours.
 When you transfer 60,000 Marriott points, you’ll receive a 5,000-mile bonus to get a total of 25,000 LifeMiles per 60,000 Marriott points.

 Amex, Citi, and Capital One have all historically offered transfer bonuses to Avianca LifeMiles, often up to 30%, which can drastically reduce your miles cost.
 Furthermore, you can even buy miles at some crazy-good prices, as Avianca LifeMiles often offers promotions of up to 145% bonus miles.